gwannuu/gwannuu.github.io/content/papers/dqn/index.md

 - Finally, by stacking last 4 frames, can obtain $ 84 \times 84 \times 4 $ size of image.

 ## Model architecture
 - First cnn layer: $16$ number of $8 \times 8$ kernel with stride $4$ following by ReLU.
 - Second cnn layer: $32$ number of $4 \times 4$ kernel with stride $2$ following by ReLU.
 - fully connected layer: consists of $256$ outputs following by ReLU.
 - outpyt layer: consists of number of action space $|\mathcal{A}|$.

+- Use RMSProp optimization method (minibatch size: 32)
+- Behaviour policy: $\epsilon$-greedy
+  - with $\epsilon$ annealed linearly from 1 to 0.1 over the first 1,000,000 frames
+  - fixed at 0.1 thereafter
+- Total 10,000,000 frames
+- Use replay memory size of 1,000,000 frames (most recent frames)

 ## Noteworthy points
 In Q Learning, Batch normalization is not used.
 Batch normalization normalizes channels of batched features.
 But in DQN algorithm to solve breakout reflects time relation to channels of features.